Feeding bees

 How much sugar and water?

-Three or four days maximum.
+Three to four days maximum.

 What are the risks when feeding bees?